twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

 # via HTTPS rather than SSH
 # alternatively, if you are a GitHub user, you can fork this repo.
 # https://help.github.com/en/articles/fork-a-repo

-cd riscv-from-scratch/work
+cd riscv-from-scratch
 {% endhighlight %}
 {:start="3"}
-3. Check out the branch that contains the code prerequisites, located in `src`, for this post: <br/>
+3. Check out the `pre-uart-driver-skeleton` branch which contains the code prerequisites for this post in the `src` directory: <br/>
 {% highlight bash %}
 git checkout pre-uart-driver-skeleton
 {% endhighlight %}